What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work, more yield, and more fun?

 What if I told you that the secret to doing this is already known, but the information about how to go about it has not reached you?

-I wrote about Stefan previously, but his model deserves in-depth explanation.
-His orchard took 22 years to establish and to be honest it wasn’t always rosy for Stefan.
+I wrote about Stefan previously, but his model deserves an in-depth explanation.
+His orchard took 22 years to establish, and to be honest, it wasn’t always rosy for Stefan.

 He is a pioneer of permaculture orchards, and now he shares his knowledge so you do not need to go through 20 years of trial and error like him.
 You can learn from his experiences so that you don’t make the same mistakes he did.
 Learning from his experiences means you can save time and money.

-But before we go any further here are few things to consider about Stefan:
+But before we go any further, here are a few things to consider about Stefan: